 What is a good liquidity ratio?

 A good liquidity ratio can be any value that is greater than 1.
 It indicates that a company is having a sound financial position and can meet short-term obligations efficiently.

 What are three types of liquidity ratios?

-The three types of liquidity ratios are current ratio, quick ratio and cash ratio.
+The three types of liquidity ratios are the current ratio, quick ratio and cash ratio.
 These are useful in determining the liquidity of a company.

 What are the most common liquidity ratios

-The most common liquidity ratios are current ratio and quick ratio.
+The most common liquidity ratios are the current ratio and quick ratio.
 These are very useful ratios for calculating a company’s ability to pay short term liabilities.